2lambda123/novom-belenios-api/README.md

 * Unit Tests: `yarn test:unit`
 * Both: `yarn test`

-### Examples

-You can refer to [examples](https://github.com/novom/belenios/issues) to get started on how to call the API.

 ## Contributing

 **Never** commit directly on master, instead use branches and pull requests.